 Servicing.
 The Housing Development Fund will service all Program Loans financed or acquired with the proceeds of the Bonds.
-The Housing Development Fund currently services all of the Project and Program Loans held pursuant to the General Resolution and all other loans originated and owned by the Housing Development Fund.
+The Housing Development Fund currently services all of the Project Loans and Program Loans held pursuant to the General Resolution and all other loans originated and owned by the Housing Development Fund.
 The Housing Development Fund currently allows a servicing fee of 1/4 to 3/8 of 1% per annum computed monthly on the basis of the outstanding aggregate principal amount of Program Loans serviced.
 The Housing Development Fund pays a servicing release fee to all Participating Lenders originating Program Loans and services those Program Loans directly and collects the servicing fee mentioned above.

 Requirements of the Code.
-The Code contains specific requirements related to mortgage loans and eligible mortgagors, as well as investment and other limitations as described below.
-These requirements do not apply to the 2011 A Bonds or the Transferred Amounts to be allocated to the 2011 A Bonds.
+The Code contains specific requirements related to mortgage loans made or purchased with proceeds allocable to tax-exempt bonds, and related eligible mortgagors, as well as investment and other limitations as described below.
+These requirements do not apply to mortgage loans made or purchased with proceeds allocable to taxable bonds (including the 2013 A Bonds).

-The Code provides that an issue of bonds for single family loans will be treated as meeting the mortgage eligibility requirements only if (a) at least 95% of the lendable proceeds of such bonds is applied to the financing of mortgages which meet such requirements, (b) with respect to any defective mortgages, the Housing Development Fund must in good faith have attempted to satisfy all of the Code requirements before the mortgage loans were executed, and (c) the Housing Development Fund must correct such defects within a reasonable period after it discovers such defects.
+The Code provides that an issue of tax-exempt bonds for single family loans will be treated as meeting the mortgage eligibility requirements only if (a) at least 95% of the lendable proceeds of such bonds is applied to the financing of mortgages which meet such requirements, (b) with respect to any defective mortgages, the Housing Development Fund must in good faith have attempted to satisfy all of the Code requirements before the mortgage loans were executed, and (c) the Housing Development Fund must correct such defects within a reasonable period after it discovers such defects.

-These requirements currently limit the use of bond proceeds to the financing of single family, one to four unit, residences which premises the borrower intends to use as a principal residence, and the borrower (a) with limited exceptions, has not had a prior homeownership interest within the last three years, (b) is not refinancing an existing mortgage, and (c) meets certain income limits depending on the location of the residence.
+These requirements currently limit the use of tax-exempt bond proceeds to the financing of single family, one to four unit, residences which premises the borrower intends to use as a principal residence, and the borrower (a) with limited exceptions, has not had a prior homeownership interest within the last three years, (b) is not refinancing an existing mortgage, and (c) meets certain income limits depending on the location of the residence.
 The requirements also limit assumptions of the loan to Eligible Borrowers and limit the acquisition price of the residence based on location.
 (See "Program Loan Requirements" above.)

-The Code requires a payment to the United States from certain mortgagors upon sale of their homes.
+The Code, in the case of mortgage loans made or purchased with proceeds allocable to tax-exempt bonds, requires a payment to the United States from certain mortgagors upon sale of their homes.
 This requirement provides that an assumed subsidy amount (but not in excess of 50% of any gain on the sale of the house) be recaptured on disposition of the house.
 The recapture amount increases over the period of ownership, with full recapture occurring if the house is sold at the end of the fifth year.
 The recapture amount declines ratably to zero with respect to sales occurring between five and nine full years after the closing of the Program Loan.
 An exception excludes from recapture part or all of the subsidy in the case of certain mortgagors whose incomes are less than prescribed amounts at the time of the disposition.